-Saturate the paper towels and apply them to stained wall tile.
+You apply vinegar to the wall tile by saturated paper towels with the vinegar.
+Then press them against the stained wall tile pressing out all air bubbles.
 Just imagine the paper towels are wallpaper.

 IMPORTANT TIP: You'll have to spritz the paper towels with fresh vinegar every 30 minutes as gravity will pull it out of the paper towels to the floor.